BrucePerens/rigcontrol/README.md

 The software is currently in "Hello World" stage: No ham radio control is implemented yet.
-Most of the work done so far is concerned with setting up the system with an address on the public internet.
-The system can do this even when operated by a net-naive user.
+Most of the work done so far is concerned with setting up the system with an address on the public internet. user.
-Of course, it's easiest if the user has forwarded the proper ports on their router.
+Of course, it's easiest if the user has forwarded the proper ports on their router, but the software can set up a public internet address even when operated by a net-naive user.

-If not, the software uses PCP (Port Control Protocol, a modern successor to UPnP) to attempt to make the board publicly accessible through the user's router.
-If this doesn't work, it uses TURN to bypass the firewall.
-Finally, it registers an address with a dynamic DNS service.
-While these facilities were available out-of-the-box on more expensive Linux systems, they had to be coded for the embedded ESP-32 platform, and were coded for small size and event-driven I/O for high performance and low memory use.
-You can see this code in the [Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main) component.
+The facility to set up a public internet address required new embedded protocol handlers for ICMPv6, STUN, PCP, REST, Dynamic DNS, a new embedded event-driven I/O facility, and a new facility for submitting jobs to run in existing FreeRTOS threads.
+It will now require a TURN implementation that is not yet started.
+On a Linux system, these facilities would have been available out-of-the-box, but on the ESP-32 running FreeRTOS and LwIP, new implementations had to be coded for small size and efficiency.

+You can see this code in the
+[Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main)
+component.
 This is usable in other Open Source ESP32 applications *only,* and those must be under a license that is compatible with AGPL3, and the entire application must comply